gatechatl/DRPPM/README.md

 # DRPPM
 DNA RNA Proteome Phosphoproteome Metagenome Library Tools

-Toolbox of scripts and pipelines for processing genomic, chip-seq, and proteomics dataset.
-There are also analysis for general network analysis.
+Scripts and software pipelines for analyzing somatic lesions, transcription regulation, and proteome.
+As part of the package, I've developed tools for gene/protein network analysis and interactive visualizations.